kokkos/ProgrammingGuide/benchmarks.md

 \end{figure}
 ```

 Figure \ref{static-extents} shows the speedup achieved when using static extents for the two inner dimensions as opposed to dynamic extents.
 When providing them as static extents the compiler is able to fully unroll the inner loops and consequently achieve nearly two times better performance on the test system Mutrino.
 The effect of static extents on the compiler's ability to optimize can vary significantly from compiler to compiler based on design decisions internal to the compiler's implementation.

 Results: Effect of Layout Abstraction
 -------------------------------------

-The benchmark in Figure \ref{layout-matvec} was run on the ARM ThunderX2, Intel SkyLake, and NVIDIA TitanV
-platforms using OpenMP parallelization for the
-CPUs and CUDA for the GPU.
-On the CPU systems
+The benchmark in Figure \ref{layout-matvec} was run on the ARM ThunderX2 (test system Astra), Intel SkyLake (test system Blake), and NVIDIA TitanV (test sytem Apollo) platforms using OpenMP parallelization for the CPUs and CUDA for the GPU.
-using `layout_right` for the matrix provides
-the better performance with `layout_left` being
+On the CPU systems the use of `layout_right` (for the matrix) provides the better performance, with `layout_left` being 3x-7x slower.
-3x-7x slower.
-On the GPU, however, the `layout_left` version
-achieves a 10x higher throughput.
-The results shown represent
+On the GPU, however, the `layout_left` version achieves a 10x higher throughput.
-performance measured in terms algorithmic memory
-throughput (i.e., count memory accesses in the
-algorithm and divide by runtime).
+The results shown represent performance measured in terms algorithmic memory throughput (i.e., count memory accesses in the algorithm and divide by runtime).

 ```{=latex}
 \begin{figure}[htbp]